 Secure Any Loose Boards

 In the same vein as wood replacement, you will want to make sure all boards are secure on your home.
 Check for any loose nails that have popped out and hammer them back in.
 If they are no longer catching, a.k.a they aren’t securing to the home then go ahead and replace them with a screw.
-Again, this paint prep step helps to create a strong barrier to keep moisture out.
+Again, this paint prep step helps to create a strong barrier to keep moisture out and any loose boards can effect the barrier paint creates.

 Clean the Exterior of Your Home

 Is pressure washing your home before painting really that important?
 YES!
 Now, when we talk about a pressure wash you should be looking at a light rinse.
 There is a time and place for a high pressure wash and this is not it.
 Pressure washing your home before painting will ensure you’ve removed any dirt, debris, and cobwebs.
 If you’re not comfortable pressure washing your home or you don’t want to rent or hire a pressure washer you do have another option.
 You can wipe down the house by hand.
 This will obviously take quite a bit more time however, it has the same desired effect.
-A couple things to not about pressure washing; if your home is lead positive you will NOT want to pressure wash as this can spread lead chips.
+There are a couple conditions that mean you wouldn’t want a pressure washing; if your home is lead positive you will NOT want to pressure wash as this can spread lead chips.
 You should also be aware that pressure washing will actually make your windows dirtier so don’t schedule a pressure wash right after having your windows cleaned.

 Scrape Failing Paint